Preserving Clusters in Error-Bounded Lossy Compression of Scientific Particle Data: Methodology

 To ensure that the quantized edits strictly satisfy the box constraints in Eq.~\eqref{eq:optimization}, we apply a safety margin by shrinking the error bound to $\xi' = \xi(1 - 2^{-m})$.
 Furthermore, to ensure the restored clusters are robust against the maximum possible quantization error $\epsilon_q=\frac{2\xi}{2^m-1}$, in practice we optimize a tightened loss $\mathcal{L}_{\text{tight}}$ in place of $\mathcal{L}$ in Eq.~\eqref{eq:optimization} during the PGD:

-This refined loss over-corrects particle positions to create a safety zone that prevents bit-depth reduction from pushing distances back across the threshold $b$.
-Any pair corrected to satisfy $\mathcal{L}_{tight} = 0$ remains correctly classified after quantization, since the safety margin $\epsilon_q$ is chosen to exceed the maximum quantization error introduced by the edit encoding.
+This tightened loss moves each corrected pair far enough from $b$ to absorb the error introduced when its edits are quantized and decoded.
+Therefore, if $\mathcal{L}_{\text{tight}}=0$ before edit quantization, applying the decoded edits keeps the corresponding untightened loss $\mathcal{L}$ at zero.
 To assess sensitivity to $m$, we evaluate $m \in \{8, 16, 32\}$ on a molecular dynamics dataset, EXAALT, as a representative case; zero violations are re-introduced by quantization in all cases, confirming robustness across a wide range of bit-depths.
 Among these, $m=16$ achieves the best compression ratio due to the tradeoff between edit precision and encoding overhead, and is used as the default in all experiments.
 Finally, the flags and quantized edits are compressed using Huffman coding~\cite{huffman1952method} followed by ZSTD~\cite{zstd} to further reduce the storage.

 \textbf{Reconstruction of the edited decompressed data}.
-To reconstruct the data, we first apply ZSTD decompression and Huffman decoding to retrieve the flags and quantized edits.
-These compact edits are then dequantized and mapped back to their original coordinate indices using the bit-mask flags to reconstruct a full-length edit vector.
-The final coordinates are obtained by performing an element-wise addition of these reconstructed edits to the initial output of the base compressor.
+To reconstruct the data, we first apply ZSTD decompression and Huffman decoding to retrieve the particle mask and quantized edits.
+The compact edits are then dequantized and mapped to the flagged particles as three-coordinate edit vectors.
+The final coordinates are obtained by adding these edits to the corresponding output positions of the base compressor.